Second TV Commercial Features Ex-Blue Demon Stars Richardson, Simmons, Hunter

 Bradley helped head coach Oliver Purnell guide the Blue Demons through the 2010-11 season while mentoring BIG EAST All-Rookie Team honorees Cleveland Melvin and Brandon Young.
 Melvin was also named the BIG EAST Rookie of the Year for the first major BIG EAST award by a DePaul player.

 The 2011-12 campaign saw continued improvement as the Blue Demons trended upward in victories, points per game and steals per game.
 DePaul's 74.1 scoring average was its highest mark since the 1994-95 season while the 7.9 steals per game were the most since the 2002-03 campaign.
+DePaul put together the longest winning streak in nearly a decade in 2012-13 and increased its steal total to 8.3 per game.

 Prior to arriving at DePaul, he spent the previous seven seasons as the associate head coach under Purnell at Clemson.
-His impact on the Clemson program saw the Tigers rank among national defensive leaders on an annual basis and he is credited with helping implement the high-pressure defensive schemes that characterized Purnell's teams.
+His impact on the Clemson program saw the Tigers rank among national defensive leaders on an annual basis and he is credited with helping implement the high-pressure defensive schemes that characterized Purnell-coached teams.
 In each of the final six seasons, Clemson was ranked among the nation's leaders in steals per game.
 The 2004-05 and 2007-08 squads were the only teams to rank in the top 20 in the nation in blocked shots and steals while the 2008-09 team went one step further to finish in the top 10 in both categories.

 As the program's recruiting coordinator at Clemson, Bradley led the efforts to land nationally-ranked classes by ESPNU, Rivals.com and Scout.com in 2009.